.22 LR, 9mm, .45 ACP, 5.56 NATO, and .308 Win seem to get all of the glory.

 Handgun choices for .17 HMR are a bit limited, but there’s no shortage of rifle choices, so let’s start there.

-Of the many rifle options in .17 HMR, two of the most widely recommended are the Ruger 77/17 and the CZ 455 American.
+If you are willing to spend big money, two of the most widely recommended are the Ruger 77/17 and the CZ 455 American.

 The Ruger 77/17 was designed by Ruger specifically for .17 caliber ammo and is available in .17 HMR, .17 WSM, and .17 Hornet.

 The Ruger 77/17 is a classically styled bolt action rifle with plenty of modern touches.
-It has a stainless steel action, cold hammer forged barrel, and a detachable rotary magazine.
+It has a stainless steel action, cold hammer-forged barrel, and a detachable rotary magazine.

 It also has built-in sling swivel mounts to make this rifle easier to carry, even when trekking through the underbrush, as well as integrated scope mounts on the steel receiver and included scope rings.

 What’s your take on the Ruger?
+Give it a rating!

 The 455 American has an interchangeable barrel system that allows you to shoot .17 HMR, .22 LR, and .22 WMR using the same receiver.